giampaolo/psutil/docs/api.rst

   it will return a meaningless ``(0.0, 0.0, 0.0)`` tuple.
   The numbers returned only make sense when compared to the number of CPU cores installed on the system.
-So, for instance, a value of `3.14` on a system with 10 logical CPUs means that the system load was 31.4% percent over the last N minutes.
+So, for instance, a value of `3.14` on a system with 10 :term:`logical CPUs <logical CPU>` means that the system load was 31.4% percent over the last N minutes.

   .. code-block:: pycon